 The active or Linear region

 By increasing the VCC the voltage across collector-emitter terminals VCE may increase.
 As the VCE passes the 0.7v, the base-collector PN junction becomes reverse bias.
-And the base-emitter is forward bias.
+And the emitter base is forward bias.
 This mode of operation is the active or linear region of operation in the BJT transistor characteristic curve.
 By increasing the VCE beyond 0.7v, the collector current remains constant for a given value of base current IB.
 Increasing the VCE can cause a very slight increase in IC because of the widening of the base-collector depletion region.
 The following formula can calculate the active region collector current IC.

 Breakdown region